 Symptoms and Warning Signs of a body dysmorphic disorder include:

 Common features people tend to fixate on are.

-It is commonly found that in men struggling with body dysmorphia they feel like their bodies are too small or not muscular enough.
+Men struggling with body dysmorphia may feel like their bodies are too small or not muscular enough.

 Adapted from SCOFF Questionnaire